 As of the date of this MD&A, the duration and immediate and eventual impact of the COVID-19 pandemic remains unknown.
 It is not possible to reliably estimate the length and severity of these developments and the impact on the financial results and condition of the Company.
-The outbreak of COVID-19 has not caused disruptions to the Company's business to date, with field activities being conducted by Chile-based specialists and consultants, although international travel to Chile is currently not practical.
+The outbreak of COVID-19 has not caused significant disruptions to the Company's business to date, with field activities being conducted by Chile-based specialists and consultants, although international travel to Chile for management is currently not practical.
+Important business communication is largely reliant on digital media.
 However, the COVID-19 outbreak may yet cause disruptions to the Company's business and operational plans.